UniMath/agda-unimath/src/trees/free-magma-on-one-generator.lagda.md

 Function extensionality implies that the
 [magma of full binary trees](trees.combinator-full-binary-trees.md) is the **free magma on one generator**.
-That is, there are natural maps `image-of-leaf : hom-Magma full-binary-tree-Magma M → M, extension-of-point-hom-full-binary-tree-Magma : M → hom-Magma full-binary-tree-Magma M` for any [magma](structured-types.magmas.md) `M`.
+That is, there are natural maps `image-of-leaf : hom-Magma full-binary-tree-Magma M → (type-Magma M), extension-of-point-hom-full-binary-tree-Magma : (type-Magma M) → hom-Magma full-binary-tree-Magma M` for any [magma](structured-types.magmas.md) `M`.
 `extension-of-point-hom-full-binary-tree-Magma` is always a [section](foundation-core.sections.md) of `image-of-leaf`, and when `M` is a